SteLuch/SteLuch/README.md

 - 👋 Hi, I’m @SteLuch
 - 👀 I’m interested in expand my horizons to be a full stack engineer
-- 🌱 I’m currently learning the foundations of web development
+- 🌱 I’m currently learning the foundations of web development (java and python for now)
 - 💞️ I’m looking to collaborate on new fun projects
-- 📫 How to reach me: stellalafbarbosa@gmail.com
+- 📫 How to reach me: stellalafbarbosa@gmail.com | linkedin.com/in/stella-luchetti-af-barbosa/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am an Aerospace Engineer working with Aircraft at Brazil